 “Hey, Jiago, can you find the score of the De La Salle — Northgate freshman game?”
 I asked.

 “Lemme look.
 That’s a game that the Times should be following.”
 He focused on his cell, then looked up and grinned.
-“Believe it or not, Northgate beat De La Salle 17 to 14.
+“Believe it or not, the Northgate freshmen beat De La Salle 17 to 14.
 Now Northgate has to lose one or two of their remaining games.
 They play Monte Vista next, then Freedom, then Orland.
 Their game against Orland is gonna be an easy win for them.
 We gotta hope that Freedom’s tough enough to catch a win, and we know Monte Vista’s no slouch.
 De La Salle plays Burbank, then Monte Vista, and then SRV and all three of ’em are tough.
 So maybe there’s hope for us after all.

 “Lemme see what Monte Vista did today.”
 He searched for the score, and that took a few minutes.
 “Okay.
 Monte Vista played San Ramon Valley and… oh my god, they lost 12 to 0!
 SRV won three and lost two of their other games.
 Now, looks like we need to pray that Northgate loses one or two of the games they have left.
 Hoping’s not gonna be good enough.
 We gotta win all three of our games and that oughta put us in good shape to compete for first place.”